Executive Spotlight: What Defines Good Professional Presence?

-We recently asked our executives what books they think every professional should read this year.
+We recently asked our successful executives what defines good professional presence.

 Here are their responses...